glhd/conveyor-belt/README.md

     </a>
 </div>

-# ConveyorBelt
+# Conveyor Belt

-ConveyorBelt provides all the underlying mechanics necessary to write artisan commands that process lots of data efficiently.
+Conveyor Belt provides all the underlying mechanics necessary to write artisan commands that process lots of data efficiently.

 ## Installation